 The Bottom Line

 A company culture matters – a lot.
-Once you’ve achieved it, stay vigilant and see that you are not guilty of any of the top threats that can derail a positive company culture.
+Once you’ve created a healthy and aligned workplace culture, stay vigilant and see that you are not guilty of any of the top threats that can derail a positive company culture.

 To understand the three components required to build a positive company culture to outperform your peers, download The 3 Must-Have Levels of a High Performance Culture – Backed by Research